hgmnz/flyinghopmachine/source/_posts/2015-07-03-brew-day-independence-saison.markdown

 categories: [brewday saison]
 ---

-Today I brewed a variaton on a recipe that I've worked on for some time.
+Today I brewed a variation on a recipe that I've worked on for some time.
 This beer is being brewed for a special professional event.
-I'll be given the chance to talk about the brewing process, and given the audience is engineers and bio-medical scientists I might dive into water quemistry and focus on that.
+I'll be given the chance to talk about the brewing process, and given the audience is engineers and bio-medical scientists I might dive into water chemistry and focus on that.

 <!--more-->